 Registration Deadline: July 15, 2019 or until full.
 Register here.

-This week-long educator workshop will provide an introduction to the legal and social concepts of genocides, as well as historical and contemporary examples of genocide and mass violence, such as the Armenia, Cambodia, and Rwanda genocides, and the Holocaust.
-Additional case studies will examine ethnic cleansing in Bosnia, the current mass violence against Rohingya, and the genocide of Indigenous peoples in North America.
+This week-long educator workshop will provide an introduction to the legal and social concepts of genocide, as well as historical and contemporary examples of genocide and mass violence, such as the Armenia, Cambodia, Rwanda, and Bosnian genocides and the Holocaust.
+Additional case studies will examine the current genocide against Rohingya and the genocide of Indigenous peoples in North America.
 Participants will build content and pedagogical knowledge to feel knowledgeable and confident teaching about genocide in both middle and high school classrooms.

 The workshop is organized by the University of Minnesota's Center for Holocaust and Genocide Studies, a national leader in genocide research and education.
 Sessions will be facilitators by university professors, advanced Ph.D. students, and veteran educators.